 - 1. A tremendous amount of water can be saved by implementing more efficient landscapes and irrigation practices.
 Homeowners can also save on monthly water bills.
-Typically, turf arass needs 1 inch of water weekly in summer, while mature native beds may require only 1⁄2 to 3⁄4 inch every other week.
+Typically, turf grass needs 1 inch of water weekly in summer, while mature native beds may require only 1⁄2 to 3⁄4 inch every other week.
 For example, converting a 500-square-foot turf area, which requires 1,240 gallons monthly, to a water-wise landscape could save up to 930 gallons monthly, leading to significant savings, according to Austin Water. - 2.
 Native and adapted landscapes often pay for themselves within a couple years.
-Shifting from turf grass to a more drought-adapted landscape requires an upfront investment, but homeowners will see savings in water costs, lower landscape maintenance and replacement costs, a decreased need for chemical inputs like fertilizer

-- and pesticides, an increase in wildlife habitat, and better soil health overall.
+Shifting from turf grass to a more drought-adapted landscape requires an upfront investment, but homeowners will see savings in water costs, lower landscape maintenance and replacement costs, a decreased need for chemical inputs like fertilizer and pesticides, an increase in wildlife habitat, and better soil health overall.

 - 3. Long-term trends show the Hill

 Country is likely to see recurring

 drought, which means water

 restrictions and aquifer declines in

 the years ahead, making it much

 harder to upkeep a water-thirsty

 lawn.
 Non-adapted turf grass lawns

 struggle to survive in the Texas heat.

 - 4. Drought-tolerant landscapes offer more aesthetic diversity and visual appeal.

-Similarly, outdoor lighting that is night sky friendly offers safety while preserving views of the night skies, which can be a community asset in itself.
+- Artificial nighttime lighting may give invasive plant species an unfair advantage, potentially allowing them to outcompete native plants and disrupt natural ecological processes.

-- 5. Common areas managed by the HOA will enjoy the same cost savings and lower maintenance benefits when incorporating native and drought tolerant plants.
+- Common areas managed by the HOA

+will enjoy the same cost savings and

+lower maintenance benefits when

+incorporating native and drought

+tolerant plants.